commercialhaskell/stack/doc/nix_integration.md

 Haskell modules
 [here on Github](https://github.com/NixOS/nixpkgs/tree/master/pkgs/development/haskell-modules).

+*Note:* currently, stack only discovers dynamic and static libraries in the `lib/` folder of any nix package, and likewise header files in the `include/` folder.
+If you're dealing with a package that doesn't follow this standard layout, you'll have to deal with that using a custom shell file (see below).

 ### Use stack as normal

 With Nix enabled, `stack build` and `stack exec` will automatically